Creapos/fistofjustice/README.md

 3. Copy proxychains.conf to /etc/proxychains.conf
 4. start ./fistofjustice

-# Count of forks equals count of IP's.
+The Count of forks equals count of IP's.